 - Try adding some cinnamon or cardamom spices to the tea if you like!

-- If you’re looking for more latte inspo check out my frozen golden milk latte!
+- If you love this hibiscus rose latte be sure to check out my frozen golden milk latte!